Child and Family Outcomes Measurement

 Contact: Jani Kozlowski and Alissa Rauschjani.email@example.com firstname.lastname@example.org

 The purpose of the IDEA Early Childhood Inclusion Learning Community is to address and improve high-quality inclusive policies and practices for state and community early childhood systems and state leadership.
 It is open to coordinators, directors and staff from state-level IDEA Part C, Section 619 and other early childhood programs, as well as professional development and technical assistance projects.
-The content for the calls is organized around the four levels of Indicators for High-Quality Inclusion.
+The content for the calls is typically organized around the four levels of the Indicators for High-Quality Inclusion.
 The calls highlight specific state practices and provide an inclusive format for sharing and learning from one another.